 - Decide if you want to Develop Preset on your images or view the thumbnails as RAW files

 - Type in your metadata and choose the keywords you want to be associated with your file

 - Choose the location where you want your copied files saved

 - Click “import” to finish the process.

-When you import photos into Lightroom, it helps to do it by folders rather than import a large number of photos all at once.
-Not only does this avoid Lightroom making you wait a long time while it generates previews of your photos, but it also gives you the chance to organize your folders right off the bat.
+When you import photos into Lightroom, it helps to do it by folders rather than importing a large number of photos all at once.
+This way, not only does Lightroom take less time while generating previews of your photos, but it also gives you the chance to organize your folders right off the bat.

 If you are a music buff and have compiled playlists of your favorite songs on an MP3 player, then you will be able to relate.
 You can group your photos together in the same way that you might group music by genre (e.g., jazz, classical) or purpose (e.g., exercise music, dance music).
 Whether you think Lightroom Collections are the best way to organize photos or not, it is important to find what works best for your workflow.

 Before going into more detail about how to organize photos in Lightroom, it is vital to consider how you might plan to name your folders or collections.
 Deciding on and using a good naming convention, in the beginning, will help you avoid any unnecessary hassles down the line.
 This is primarily due to the fact that when you create folders in Lightroom, these show up on your desktop computer as well.
 If you do not have a logical arrangement to your folder structure, then it will not make much sense when you go back looking for specific photos.

 Also, it helps to have your folder names match both in Lightroom and on your hard drive.
 The way you choose a naming convention or folder structure is personal preference.
 The most important thing is to keep it simple.